NorskRegnesentral/shapr/tests/testthat/_snaps/forecast-output.md

       max_n_coalitions is NULL or larger than or 2^n_features = 4,
       and is therefore set to 2^n_features = 4.

+      * Model class: <ar>
+      * Approach: empirical
+      * Adaptive estimation: FALSE
+      * Number of feature-wise Shapley values: 2
+      * Number of observations to explain: 2

+      -- Main computation started --

+      i Using 4 of 4 coalitions.
     Output
          explain_idx horizon  none  Temp.1  Temp.2
                <int>   <int> <num>   <num>   <num>